lfurtkevicova/gislab-my-notes/docs/installation/configuration.rst

 It is recommended to set at least some basic configuration before GIS.lab installation is performed.

-GIS.lab is designed to install and run out-of-box with default configuration.
-However, it is required to change default network configuration variable ``GISLAB_NETWORK``, if GIS.lab's default network range ``192.168.50.0/24`` already exists in LAN to prevent IP conflicts.
+GIS.lab is designed to install and run out of box with default configuration.
+However, it is required to change at least default network configuration variable ``GISLAB_NETWORK``, if GIS.lab's default network range ``192.168.50.0/24`` already exists in LAN to prevent IP conflicts.